-- Shared object files (if dynamic linking is enabled, see section 4.4.2): For every (static) object file (with extension . ○) in the project a shared object file (with the extension . s○) will be created by the C++ compiler. - Executable:
+• Shared object files (if dynamic linking is enabled, see here):

+For every (static) object file (with extension .o) in the project a shared object file (with the extension .so) will be created by the C++ compiler.

+• Executable:

 The executable file has the same name as the project has.